 But anyone but Tiffany or Ezzy, she could understand.
 But those two…they just didn’t seem his type.

 Not that she knew his type.
 She barely knew his name.
-But floozy, awful girls didn’t seem like they should be anyone’s type, if you asked her.
+But floozy, catty girls didn’t seem like they should be anyone’s type, if you asked her.

 Not that anyone had, of course.